tier4/scenario_simulator_v2/docs/etc/HowToContribute.md

 Any changes to the code or documentation are subject to code review.
 Maintainers will review your pull request.

-**Please do not force-push the commit to your pull request during the code review.** If you want to force-push the commit, please consult with the maintainers in advance.
+**Please DO NOT force-push the commit to your pull request during the code review.** If you want to force-push the commit, please contact the maintainers for approval in advance.

-More than one maintainer approves your pull request and all checks are passed, your pull request will be merged into the `master` branch.
+If more than one maintainer approves your pull request and all checks are passed, your pull request will be merged into the `master` branch.
 Your contribution will be recorded in the [release note](../ReleaseNotes.md).